-students have been asking me repeatedly throughout the years whether I could compile a list of recommended readings, particularly books that inspired me.
+my students have been asking me repeatedly throughout the years whether I could compile a list of recommended reads, particularly books that inspired me.
 I cannot promise that the following books will mean as much to you as they meant to me, but I am happy to share these suggestions with you:

 Science & Philosophy

 Skinner: Beyond Freedom & Dignity

 A book that has deeply shaken me in my convictions about people and society, but in a positive way, was Burrhus Skinner’s (the famous behaviorist; 1904-1990) “Beyond Freedom & Dignity”.
 It is a compilation of essays but with a clear thread through all the chapters: questions such as what is the mind, what kind of beings are humans, how does society work, and how can it be “designed”?
 Different from philosophers who attempted to answer such questions out of the armchairs of their offices or libraries, Skinner also had gained a lot of experimental knowledge of animal and human behavior.
 Please read what I have written about this book earlier for the 2014 edition of the recommended readings on the MindWise Blog (Heymans Institute of Psychology, University of Groningen) if you are not convinced yet.
 If you find Skinner’s ideas interesting, you might also like his novel “Walden Two”.

 A personal note: The book fascinated me so much that I could not let it go in a very particular week of my life, in June 2012 right before I had an interview in the final round for a research grant worth EUR 250,000.
 I took this photo to keep a memory of this moment.
 You can see a pile of documents and papers on the table, stuff I wanted to read again to prepare that important interview, but I preferred Skinner’s book instead.
 The interview in the afternoon of June 13 did not go well – but that procedure would have severe consequences both for the institution deciding on the grants and me.
 I might write another time more about this.

 Russell: Different Books & Essays